 * Raspberry Pi Zero shown in the photos is for illustrative purpose only and is not included in this offer.

-* Make sure none of the micro-USB ports on the pi zero is not used when the Hub HAT is installed.
-Therefore, always provide power through the Hub HAT and connect USB devices directly to any of the 4 USB ports on the Hub HAT.
+* Once the Hub HAT is installed, do NOT use any of the micro-USB ports on the Pi Zero, i.e always provide power through the Hub HAT and connect USB devices to the Hub HAT

 - Next Page